pixare40/ui-compiler/README.md

 # ui-compiler

-This is a small library that converts a markup language to mustache template files.
+This is an experiment on compiler design and using it to build out a usable interface for the Vesper Pagebuilder

-It can be used to build out a page builder for Vesper.
+It is a small library that converts a markup language to render tree for consumption on a specific platform.

 # The Markup Language

-The markup language is not well thought out by any means it was an experiment to understand compiler design.
-It's basis is a Node.
+The markup language is not well thought out by any means, it was an experiment to rehash uni concepts on compiler design.
+It's foundations are based on JSX.

-A node is represented by an identifier and curly braces to delineate it.
+A Node is represented by an identifier and curly braces to delineate it.
 Example below:

 ```
 hero(zone: 'A'){}